 My family goes crazy over this teriyaki chicken and I am sure that you will, too.

 I have been making this dish for many, many years and we absolutely love it especially over warm rice, but noodles would work just fine as well.

-Perfect balance of flavors.
-It is very delicious, super easy meal.
+A perfect balance of flavors.
+It is a very delicious, super easy meal.

 - 1 Large Chicken Breast You may use more

 - 1 Large Green Pepper sliced into squares